 Similarly, Rwanda has incorporated forest restoration into its sustainable development agenda, and critical to its success thus far is the strong policy framework that encompasses the multitude of FLR-aligned policies enacted in 2018.
+Further strengthening, especially of forest and environment related policies, as a response to new conventions by the government and prevailing concerns such as climate change point to the importance of a low-carbon development approach to the country.
 The planning in Rwanda began with ROAM in 2014 and the results identified agroforestry and other restoration types as priorities, which led to the adoption of an Agroforestry Strategy and Action Plan for 2018-2027, among other long-term policies, demonstrating the country’s commitment through committed public expenditures and attracting international donor support.

+In central America, El Salvador set an example with the El Salvador’s National Ecosystem and Landscape Restoration Program (PREP) developed and facilitated by the Ministry of Environment and Natural Resources (MARN) in 2013.
+PREP has evolved into an operational action plan and includes a monitoring system with a main FLR activity database.
+Building on PREP, MARN implemented ROAM in cooperation with IUCN and other national parties in 2016 and 2017.
+As a result the national restoration action plan and strategy for 2018-22 was tightened and MARN pledged to take responsibility for the restoration of 400,000 ha.
+PREP is complemented by the National Forest Policy with sustainable water and soil management goals as well as a series of actions to restore ecosystems and increase forest cover, led by the Ministry of Agriculture and Livestock (MAG).
+A high range of restoration interventions have been applied, but are dominated by agroforestry and silviculture.

-Despite the differences between these national contexts, general success factors derived from the reporting of all Barometer pilot participants were technical planning that incorporated a multidisciplinary approach, and intersectoral coordination in implementation and directing financial flows to restoration activities.
+Despite the differences between these national contexts, according to the reporting from all Barometer pilot countries common success factors include technical planning that incorporated a multidisciplinary approach, and intersectoral coordination in implementation, and directing financial flows to restoration activities.

-Box 5: CO2 removals from Bonn Challenge barometer countries

-To be added.

-Additionally, more than 14.3 million hectares of conservation and restoration around the world are planned through the Green Climate Fund (GCF) and Global Environment Facility (GEF).
-Activities include improved management, forest and landscape restoration, agroforestry, sustainable agriculture and pasture management, and others.
-However, so far only 4 percent of this has moved beyond the approval phase.
-The majority of these projects are in tropical regions in Latin America, West Africa and Southeast Asia.

 Indicator 2.3: Finance for forest landscape restoration activities